OpenMS/pyopenms-docs/docs/source/ML_tutorial.rst

     from collections import Counter
     import numpy as np

-Once we have imported all the libraries successfully, we are going to import the dataset and store it in a variable.
+Once we have imported all libraries successfully, we are going to store the dataset in a variable.

 .. code-block:: python

     tsv_data = pd.read_csv('pyOpenMS_ML_Tutorial.tsv', sep='\t', skiprows=17)

-Here we have used a tsv file that contains three columns **sequence** , **charge** and **retention** time.
+Here we have prepared a tsv file that contains three columns **sequence** , **charge** and **retention** time.
+Note that this table could also be easily created from identification data as produced in previous chapters.

-Before we move forward lets try to understand more about our data
+Before we move forward lets try to understand more about our data:

 a.
-Sequence - Amino acids are molecules that combine to form proteins.
-The arrangement of amino acids in a protein is reffered as amino acid sequence.
+Sequence - Chains of amino acids form peptides or proteins.
+The arrangement of amino acids is reffered as amino acid sequence.
+The composition and order of amino acids affect the physicochemical properties of the peptide and lead to different retention in the column.
 b.
-Retention time (RT) - is a measure of the time taken for a solute to pass through a chromatography column.
+Retention time (RT) - is the time taken for an analyte to pass through a chromatography column.

-From the amino acid sequence some of the information can be derived which will be used to train our machine learning model.
+From the amino acid sequence we can derive additional properties (machine learning features) used to train our machine learning model.

 We can easily check for its shape by using the tsv_data.shape attribute, which will return the size of the dataset.